 Private student loans are loans that are not offered as part of any government program.
 They’re simply loans offered by banks and other lenders with the intent of funding your education.
 You generally have to be enrolled to use student loans, but some private loan programs allow you to borrow even after graduation.
 Before using private loans, learn how they work and what the pros and cons are.

 In general, it’s best to start with federal student loans before moving on to private student loans.
 Government loan programs have certain advantages that you can’t find in the private loan market.
-There are of course tradeoffs, but most students are better off maximizing the federal loans available to them before even considering private loans.
+There are, of course, tradeoffs, but most students are better off maximizing the federal loans available to them before even considering private loans.
+Federal loans come with some protections that private loans don't.
+For example, student loan payments and interest are suspended through Dec.
+31, 2020, as a result of President Trump's executive order to help borrowers during the coronavirus pandemic.

 Of course, it’s also best to borrow as little as possible.
 Student loans are relatively easy to come by—especially government-sponsored loans.
 Unfortunately, you’ll have to pay all that money back someday, and it may be more difficult than you think to come up with the cash.
-Try to minimize your borrowing or avoid it altogether.
+Try to minimize your borrowing or avoid it altogether if you can.

 Why would you choose or avoid a certain type of loan?
 Two factors that may come into play are: